eye-division/tobytill/_gallery/major-arcana.md

   column: How many columns of thumbnails to show on large screens
 ---

 Tarot playing cards date back to the 15th Century.
 Similar to the standard playing cards with four suits, the tarot pack has an additional trump suit of 21 cards and &nbsp;Fool.
-This series of trump cards is also known as the Major Arcana.&nbsp;
+These trump cards are also known as the Major Arcana.&nbsp;

-This series of 22 prints takes a 21st Century take on the traditional imagery.
-The english and french titling references the famous Marseilles deck of cards that were designed in the 18th Century.
+This series of 22 prints is a 21st Century take on the traditional imagery.
+The english and french titling references the Marseilles deck of cards that were designed in the 18th Century which gained widespread popularity as a result of the invention of the printing press.